madelabs/terraform-aws-lambda/README.md

 <!-- END MadeLabs Header -->

-A Terraform module for managing a zip-file based Lambda function.
+A Terraform module for managing a zip-file based Lambda function or a container based Lambda function.
 ![PlantUML model](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/madelabs/terraform-aws-lambda/main/docs/diagram.puml)

 This module will create the lambda and an IAM role that can execute the lambda.
 It uses a "placeholder" deployment file for initial setup, and then the source code can be updated using the aws cli command `aws lambda update-function-code` to deploy from a separate system.